nkosinathintuli/picammodapipkg/README.rst

 Features
 --------

-This package contains an API and a demonstrator application using the API
+This package contains an API and a demonstrator application using the API.

+API:

 * TODO

+Demonstrator:

+*

 Credits
 -------